Here’s the story of a fellow Long Islander, Christopher M. Petillo, who is an experienced elder law attorney:

 “No – she sold her house and that $ is being eaten up every month.
 We were told there’s nothing we could do because of the 5 year rule.”

-Long story short – we helped save $140,000 of what was left for the aunt so that $ was available for private duty nurses and any other expenses to make her life better, while giving her a chance to make a gift of a portion of her life savings if she so intended.
+Long story short – we helped save half of his aunt’s nest egg so that $ was available for private duty nurses and any other expenses to make her life better, while giving her a chance to make a gift of a portion of her life savings, if she so intended.

 What would you want potential clients to know about your practice that they may not know already?